rfshelley/Documentation/device-type-developers-guide/zigbee-primer.rst

 The 4 Main types of ZigBee Messages

--  zigbee.command - A ZigBee command for a given cluster
+-  zigbee.command - A ZigBee command for a given cluster.
--  zigbee.readAttribute - A ZigBee Read Attribute requesting the value of an attribute from a cluster
+-  zigbee.readAttribute - A ZigBee Read Attribute requesting the value of an attribute from a cluster.
--  zigbee.writeAttribute - A ZigBee Write Attribute writing a value to the attribute of a cluster
+-  zigbee.writeAttribute - A ZigBee Write Attribute writing a value to the attribute of a cluster.
--  zigbee.configureReporting - A ZigBee Configure Report that configures a cluster attribute to report changes of a given amount within a certain time period
+-  zigbee.configureReporting - A ZigBee Configure Report that configures a cluster attribute to report changes of a given amount within a certain time period.

 ----